Syrion89/syrion89.github.io/_posts/2020-08-25-elfx64-bypass-nx-with-mprotect.md

 In this blogpost, I’ll explain how to bypass **NX** using **mprotect()** in order to make the stack executable.

-For the purpose, I created the following vulnerable C program.
+For this purpose, I created the following vulnerable C program.

 ~~~
 #include <stdio.h>